banyous/quora-scraper/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/banyous/Quora-and-Twitter-crawler-and-user-matcher)

 Quora-scraper is a command-line application written in Python that scrapes Quora data.
 It simulates a browser environment to let you scrape Quora rich textual data.
 You can use one of the three scraping modules to: Find questions that discuss about certain topics (such as Finance, Politics, Tesla or Donald-Trump).
-Scrape Quora answers related to certain question(s), or scrape users profile.
+Scrape Quora answers related to certain questions, or scrape users profile.
+Please use it responsibly !

 ## Install
 To use our scraper, please follow the steps below: